jsmarier-courses/midterm-project-juyugoodwin/mpad2003_midterm_ju-yugoodwin.md

 Here's my first pivot table:

 ![alt text](<Screenshot 2024-11-05 143041.png>)<br>
-*Figure 11: The "Import file" prompt on Google Sheets.*
+*Figure 11: Pivot table for the frequency of each Chanel counted by the Service Request ID.*

 And the accompanying exploratory chart:

 ![alt text](<COUNTA of Service Request ID (1).png>)<br>
-*Figure 12: The "Import file" prompt on Google Sheets.*
+*Figure 12: Exploratory chart for the frequency of each Chanel counted by the Service Request ID .*

 After creating the pivot table and exploratory chart, it is clear that I was right and the number of online web call-ins do stand out alongside dispatch.
 An interesting note is that the next biggest mode of communication is through the phone.
 And the smallest is Face2Face, meaning in person.